-Mixing meth and alcohol can cause unpredictable complications that are more dangerous than the effects of either drug alone.
+Mixing alcohol and crystal meth can cause unpredictable complications that are more dangerous than the effects of either drug alone.
 In the most severe of cases, this could include hospitalizations, organ damage, major mental health problems, stroke, and fatal overdose.

-Being addicted to more than one substance, or polydrug addiction, can complicate a person’s treatment needs.
-Fortunately, with the right combination of treatments, a life free from meth and alcohol abuse is possible.
+Being addicted to more than one substance or polydrug addiction can complicate a person’s treatment needs.
+Fortunately, with the right combination of treatments, a life free from meth and alcohol use is possible.

 The side effects of meth can range from minor discomfort to serious and long-lasting health problems, both for the body and mind, such as: